 Early Identification of Right Heart Failure and Early Use of Impella RP® is Associated with Significantly Higher Survival Rate

 The prospective, multi-center FDA PMA post-approval study compared survival in patients who would have met enrollment criteria for the RECOVER RIGHT trial to those who would not have qualified for the trial because they were in cardiogenic shock for more than 48 hours.
-The ongoing PMA post-approval study found patients who received Impella RP support within 48 hours of cardiogenic shock onset had a significantly higher survival rate than those who received delayed right-heart support (73% vs. 14%, p<0.001).
+The ongoing PMA post-approval study found patients who received Impella RP support within 48 hours of cardiogenic shock onset had a significantly higher survival rate than those who received delayed right-heart support (73% vs. 14%, p<0.001)a.
 The 73% survival rate is comparable to the pre-PMA RECOVER RIGHT and HDE studies survival rate.

 How to Identify Right Ventricular Failure (RVF)